 Mike’s owned and driven a wide range of cars; in fact we don’t think there’s a classic car Mike hasn’t driven, or got deep technical knowledge about.
 So from them all, what’s his most favourite cars?
 Well he does go weak at the knees for a 1970s Aston Martin V8 Vantage, he also has a strong affinity for a Jensen CV-8; you can read a recent article Mike’s written on the unique car here.

-James is the newest addition to the Trade Classics team, joining us in 2018 as Creative Director.
+James has been a great asset to the Trade Classics team, joining us in 2018 as Creative Director.
 He’s the brains and the beauty behind the stunning videography that goes into our auction listings, as well as the content we put out for our passion alone.

 He has been working in the creative industry for 12 years and over this time has developed skills across the full creative suite.
 Starting out in graphic design initially where he learnt his technical skills, James then moved on to professional photography and videography; predominantly working with cars.
 For the last 10 years James has worked with Apple in their illusive Creative Training division, bestowing his knowledge and skills onto others.